irfanhakim-as/linux-wiki/topics/zram.md

 ### Description

-This details how to setup Zram to be used as a swap alternative on Linux.
+This details how to setup Zram to be used as an alternative to swap.

 ### References